Damien Dante Wayans

-Damien Dante Wayans (born April 15, 1980) is an American actor, screenwriter, producer and director.
+Damien Dante Wayans (/'wei.@nz/ WAY-ənz; born April 15, 1980) is an American actor, screenwriter, producer and director.
 He is a member of the Wayans family.

 Early life

 Wayans was born in New York City.
 He is a member of the Wayans family, which includes Keenen Ivory Wayans, Damon Wayans Sr., Kim Wayans, Shawn Wayans, and Marlon Wayans.
 He is the son of their sibling Elvira Wayans and brother of Chaunté Wayans.
-Damon Wayans Jr. and Michael Wayans are his cousins.
+Damon Wayans Jr. and Craig Wayans are his cousins.

 Career

-Damien Dante Wayans began his career in 1987 in Eddie Murphy's concert film Eddie Murphy Raw.
+Wayans began his career in 1987 in Eddie Murphy's standup comedy film Eddie Murphy Raw.
 He acted with his uncle Damon Wayans in Major Payne.
 He then went on to writing and directing.
 His big break in acting was in Jamie Kennedy's film Malibu's Most Wanted, in which he played Tec, Shondra's (Regina Hall) ex-boyfriend.
-Damien has written and directed several episodes of his uncle Damon's sitcom My Wife And Kids.
-In 2006, Damien and his cousin Craig Wayans wrote and produced uncle Damon's The Underground, a sketch comedy show on Showtime.
-Damien also directed a few segments.
-He made his directorial debut with the film Dance Flick, which was written by Damien, Keenen, Shawn, Marlon and Craig Wayans.
+Wayans has written and directed several episodes of his uncle Damon's sitcom My Wife and Kids.

+In 2006, he appeared in the direct-to-DVD comedy film Man About Town.
+That same year, Wayans and his cousin Craig Wayans wrote and produced their uncle Damon's The Underground, a sketch comedy show on Showtime.
+Wayans also directed a few segments.

-In 2009, Damien formed a film and TV production company called Second Generation Productions, a reference to the second generation of Wayanses in the entertainment industry.
+He made his directorial debut with the 2009 film Dance Flick, which he also co-wrote alongside Keenen Ivory Wayans, Shawn Wayans, Marlon Wayans and Craig Wayans.
+He formed a film and TV production company called Second Generation Productions, a reference to the second generation of Wayans in the entertainment industry.
 He plans to create, develop and produce multiplatform content.

+In 2012, he appeared in George Watsky's WatchLoud web series Watsky's Making An Album.
+The following year, Wayans and his cousin Craig Wayans created, wrote, and starred in the BET comedy drama Second Generation Wayans.
+He joined the cast of Single Ladies in 2014 in a recurring role as David Berenger.

+In 2017, he appeared as a guest on the VH1 game show Hip Hop Squares.
+He also appeared in the MTV in comedy game show SafeWord.
+In 2025, he directed an episode of the CBS sitcom Poppa's House.

+Personal life

+In 2015, Wayans began leasing his house in the Hollywood Hills neighborhood of California.